 Jerome Bruner

 Jerome Bruner (b.
 Oct.
-1, 1915 in New York) is a noted psychologist and educator.
-In describing his interests, he says, "I'm interested in the various institutional forms by which culture is passed on ...
-My preferred method of work . . . is the anthropological-interpretive."
-As Professor of psychology at Harvard (1952-72) and then as Watts Professor at Oxford (1972-80) and now at the New School for Social Research in New York City, he has been at the forefront of what is often called the Cognitive Revolution [taking off in the 1960s] - which today dominates psychology around the world.
+1, 1915 in New York, d.
+June 5, 2016 at his home in Manhattan, New York) was a noted psychologist and educator.
+In describing his interests, he said, “I’m interested in the various institutional forms by which culture is passed on … My preferred method of work . . . is the anthropological-interpretive.”
+As Professor of psychology at Harvard (1952-72) and then as Watts Professor at Oxford (1972-80) and at the New School for Social Research in New York City, he had been at the forefront of what is often called the Cognitive Revolution [taking off in the 1960s] – which today dominates psychology around the world.
 His numerous publications include Actual Minds, Possible Worlds (), Acts of Meaning (1987), and The Process of Education (2004).
-More information:

 http://en.wikipedia.org/wiki/Jerome_Bruner